andr6/SigmaAI/README.md

 ## License

-Sigma AI is released under the Apache 2.0 license.
+IntelliLink is released under the Apache 2.0 license.